The Best Herbs for SIBO Treatment

 - Improvement of Intestinal Barrier Function: Berberine may help strengthen the intestinal barrier, preventing the translocation of harmful bacteria and toxins into the bloodstream.
 This helps reduce systemic inflammation and prevents conditions associated with “leaky gut,” which can sometimes accompany SIBO.

-- Antimotility Effects: Berberine supports healthy gut motility, aiding in the proper movement of food and bacteria through the digestive tract, which can help prevent bacterial overgrowth.
+- Gut Motility Support: Berberine helps food and bacteria move properly through the digestive tract, which may prevent bacterial overgrowth.

 - Antioxidant Properties: Berberine also has antioxidant effects, which help protect the body’s cells from damage caused by bacteria.
 This is particularly beneficial in reducing oxidative stress.